 Use of Third-party Websites and Application

 Third-party websites and applications that are not owned, operated, or controlled by the Department of Defense are integral to Internet-based operations across the Department of Defense and used to augment official communication.
-These capabilities include, but are not limited to, networking services, media sharing services, wikis and data mashups.
-A list of the Defense Department's authorized pages and uses of these services is listed at www.defense.gov/Sites/DOD-Websites.
 These sites may collect PII and may make it available to the Department of Defense and other users; however, the PII is not collected on behalf of, nor is it provided specifically for, the Department of Defense.
 The Department of Defense does not harvest and additionally collect, maintain, share or otherwise use such PII for any purpose other than that for which it is made available to all users.

 Collection of information via Southcom.mil online forms

-The information collected will only be used by SOUTHCOM staff working on requests.
-The online request forms policy is reviewed and updated annually to ensure system access only by appropriate staff and through technical security with user name log-in and passwords.
+The information collected will only be used by SOUTHCOM staff for the purpose of processing requests.
+The online request forms policy is reviewed and updated annually to ensure system access only by appropriate staff.
 Records are retained in a secure location in accordance with records management policy.